Turn your barre chords into pentatonic scale shapes

 The listener always hears melodies in relation to the chords so even if you don’t think you do it, it is still happening – the scale always does change with the chords.

 Since scales do change when the chord change, whether you like it or not, it is in your best interest to get so good at playing scales that you can swap them as the chords move along.

 Do this and you’ll be playing with the music, rather than “on top of it”.

 Every pentatonic scale shape can be directly linked to a barre chord shape.
 As there are only five minor and five major shapes to learn, this won’t take long.

-To fully understand how to use scales to your advantage you need real songs and actual examples, just practicing the shapes won’t be enough so I’ve incorporated all this into the intermediate step by step guitar course.
+To fully understand how to use scales to your advantage you need real songs and actual examples, just practicing the shapes won’t be enough so I’ve incorporated all this into the courses.

 Not only will you learn how to change the scale as the chord changes, you’ll also start seeing music in a completely different way and leave all those blanket scale guys behind.

-You can preview the video lessons used in the course by following the links below.
+You can see the first basic exercises from the course by following the links below.

 Countless hit melodies are based on this scale as well so it really is a must to learn.
 Once mastered you can build upon it by adding notes to the framework.